klhuillier/con-error/README.md

 `.throw` does as it says, it will throw the ConError.

-Used when the `throw` keyword is not permitted, e.g., in a lamdba block:
+Useful when the `throw` keyword is not permitted, e.g., in a ternary:

 ```javascript
 const clampTo100 = number =>